The bespoke dressmaking process

 After your appointment I will provide a line drawing of your design with a quotation for you to approve.
 There will be with notes on any styling or fabrics discussed.
 My quote for your bespoke wedding dress will list the materials and the making costs separately so you can easily understand which elements are costing how much.
 Some people get to the stage of finalising a design and putting down a deposit at the first consultation.
 For others it takes longer to define exactly what is required.

 I will include options for any details not finalised during the consultation, for example, different sleeves, necklines or fabric choices for you to consider.
 I may mark some parts of the quote as only an estimate if the exact details of a design have not been finalised.
-Sometimes the amount of work involved (for example lots of embroidery) is not clear and a budget is allowed for that part of the work.
+Sometimes the amount of work involved (for example lots of embroidery) is not clear and a place-holder budget is allowed for that part of the work.

 Making your bespoke wedding dress

-All consultations and fittings take place in my home-studio so you will be completely private and you will have my full attention during your appointment.
+All consultations and fittings take place in my shop-studio so you will be completely private and you will have my full attention during your appointment.
 Mum's, children, bridesmaids and friends are welcome at your fittings, but please do check beforehand as space is not infinite!

 Every bespoke commission will have a pattern drafted especially to fit your figure.
 The first step is to take your measurements.
 I may also take a few digital photographs of you (clothed) for my own reference.